10 Fool-Proof Ways to Stand Out in a Grad School Interview

 7. Show your enthusiasm.

 Treat this like a professional job interview.
-The interviewers are looking for committed individuals who can stick it out with the demands entailed with finishing the program.
+The interviewers are looking for committed individuals who can stick to the demands entailed in finishing the program.
 When you’re pursuing a master’s or doctorate program, it’s presumed that you want to go deeper in this field of interest.

 Show your passion.